Spektrum DX7 Programming Notes

 Crow Mixing

-Many glider pilots will be wondering whether the DX-7 can be used for crow brakes.
-Well yes it can, but the programming is very tricky.
-OK I'll be honest, it's actually pretty horrible especially if you're used to the adjustabilty of a Multiplex radio as I am.
+Owners of F3B/F/J sailplanes will be wondering whether the DX-7 can be used for crow brakes.
+Well yes it can, but the programming is tricky.
+Actually it's actually pretty horrible especially if you're used to the flexibility of a Multiplex radio as I am.

-For what it's worth, here's my attempt.
-In order to free two PMIX's for crow, I've dropped two of the outer surface mixes, namely, snapflap and camber.
+Nevertheless, here's my solution for crow.
+In order to free up PMIX's for crow, I've dropped two of the mixes, namely snapflap and camber on the outer surfaces.

 Function Ch Mixer Menu Rate Offset